History of the NFL from the year you were born

 1967: Super Bowl I

-1968: The “Heidi Bowl”
+1968: The 'Heidi Bowl'

-Today, satellite TV and streaming packages negate the worry of NFL fans ever missing a second of action.
-But in 1968, football on television still had its bumps, evident by the Nov.
-17 game between the Oakland Raiders and New York Jets.
-With the Jets ahead but the game running long, NBC decided to switch off the football broadcast to air the film “Heidi.”
+Today, satellite TV and streaming packages negate the worry of NFL fans ever missing a second of the action.
+But in 1968, football on television still had its bumps, made evident by the November 17 game between the Oakland Raiders and New York Jets.
+With the Jets ahead but the game running long, NBC decided to switch off the football broadcast to air the film "Heidi."
 Millions missed out on watching a stunning Oakland comeback, and scores of fans bombarded the network with complaints.

 1969: The AFL earns legitimacy

-The Jets avenged their loss in the “Heidi Bowl” by defeating the Raiders in the playoffs.
+The Jets avenged their loss in the "Heidi Bowl" by defeating the Raiders in the playoffs.
 After winning the AFL championship, New York would take on the Baltimore Colts in Super Bowl III.
 Despite entering as 19-point underdogs, Jets quarterback Joe Namath guaranteed his team would win—and win they did, 16-7.
-The victory was the AFL’s first in the Super Bowl and legitimized the league amongst its NFL brethren.
+The victory was the AFL's first in the Super Bowl and legitimized the merged league amongst its NFL brethren.

 1970: Monday Night Football debuts